BhargavaRaj/M3_Wiper-Control-System/5_Report/README.md

 COMPONENTS

 STM32F4O7VG MICROCONTROLLER BOARD
+## FEATURES OF STM32F407VG MICROCONTROLLER
+Up to 1 Mbyte of Flash memory.

+Up to 192+4 Kbytes of SRAM including 64-Kbyte of CCM (core coupled memory) data RAM.

+512 bytes of OTP memory.
 ## 4W's & 1H
 ### What
 Windscreen wipers are necessary for maintaining sufficient view for the driver, especially in modern high-speed cars.